 "The attitude and respect we bring, I think it's why patients tell us how much they love coming here," says Sadri.
 When patients come in, Sadri gives them a purple CleanSlate bracelet that reads, I am worth it; I choose me.
 Patients often disagree and say they're not worth it.
 Sadri tells them, "I see someone who is worth a lot.
 You walked through the door.
 You reached out for help.
 That is amazing."

 (Pictured right: Dr. Flora Sadri, Center Medical Director at CleanSlate's center in Fitchburg, MA)

 Sadri and Modzeleski have been inspired to see patients in recovery who have moved on with their lives.
 "I have seen wedding pictures, graduation pictures, photos from vacations," says Sadri.
 "I have held babies.
 I have read letters from patients telling me how we literally saved their lives."

 For more information or to schedule an appointment in Fitchburg, please call 978-516-9125 or visit http://www.cleanslatecenters.com.
-All CleanSlate centers accept walk-ins.
+All CleanSlate drug rehab centers in Massachusetts accept walk-ins.